 "So where do we stand?"
 Keyes asked, feeling slightly refreshed.

 Before Keyes could continue, Cortana cut him off, all form of humor that radiated off of her disappearing.
-Keyes tensed, thinking that the Covenant had finally caught up to them.
+Keyes tensed, gripping on the pipe tightly.
+Had the Covenant finally caught up to them?

 "Captain, I've intercepted a radio signal down on the planet's surface," She reported.